 As atom interferometric gravitational measurements are further improved, systematic errors arising from density inhomogeneities in the proof mass will become increasingly important.
-A promising approach to ameliorate this effect is to use single-crystal silicon, which is highly homogeneous \cite{Tino_inVarenna,Rosi2014}.
-Atom interferometric gravitational measurements with single-crystal silicon proof masses have not yet been practical because of the comparatively low density of silicon (2300 kg/m$^3$, an order of magnitude lower than the density of tungsten), which makes it more difficult to measure a gravitational signal with sufficient resolution.
-To overcome this limitation, ultrasensitive atom interferometers employing large momentum transfer atom optics \cite{Asenbaum2017,Muller2009,Clade2009,Mazzoni2015} will be employed in the Northwestern experiment.
-Construction of a new laboratory space for this experiment was recently completed, and construction of the atom interferometry apparatus as well as design of the proof mass system are currently in progress.
-Ultimately, the experiment aims to probe values of the dimensionless coupling strength $\alpha$ for a Yukawa-type force down to the level of $10^{-5}$ in the 0.1 - 1 meter length scale range.
-This same experimental setup will also be used for a new measurement of Newton's gravitational constant (see Sect.~\ref{sec:MeasG}).
+As mentioned above, a promising approach to ameliorate this effect is to use single-crystal silicon, which is highly homogeneous \cite{Tino_inVarenna,Rosi2014}.
+Atom interferometric gravitational measurements with single-crystal silicon proof masses have not yet been practical because of the comparatively low density of silicon which makes it more difficult to measure a gravitational signal with sufficient resolution.
+To overcome this limitation, ultrasensitive atom interferometers employing large momentum transfer atom optics will be employed.
+The construction of the atom interferometry apparatus as well as the design of the proof mass system are currently in progress.
+Ultimately, the experiment aims to probe values of the coupling strength $\alpha$ for a Yukawa-type force down to the level of $10^{-5}$ in the 0.1~-~1~meter length scale range.
+This experimental setup will also be used for a new measurement of Newton's gravitational constant (see Sect.~\ref{sec:MeasG}).